 Winnie Holzman is the writer (with acclaimed songwriter Stephen Schwartz) of the hit musical Wicked.
 For television, she created the memorable series My So-Called Life, which starred Claire Danes.
 She got her start writing for thirtysomething, and later co-executive produced (again with Marshall Herskovitz and Edward Swick) Once and Again.
 More recently, she created the ABC Family series Huge with her daughter, Savannah Dooley.
-Other theater credits include the little-known musical Birds of Paradise, originally directed off-Broadway by Arthur Laurents.
-She lives in LA with her husband, Paul Dooley.
+Other theater credits include the little-known musical Birds of Paradise, originally directed Off-Broadway by Arthur Laurents.
+She lives in L.A. with her husband, Paul Dooley.
 Their ten-minute play, Post-Its: Notes on a Marriage, is performed frequently around the world.
 A graduate of Princeton University, she has an MFA from the NYU Musical Theatre Program and is a member of the Dramatist's Guild.